 < Back to previous page

-- Keywords:MOLECULAR BIOLOGY, NECROSIS, APOPTOSIS, PHARMACOLOGY, AUTOPHAGY, ATHEROSCLEROSIS, CELL DEATH, Pharmacy and pharmacology
+- Keywords:MOLECULAR BIOLOGY, NECROSIS, APOPTOSIS, PHARMACOLOGY, AUTOPHAGY, ATHEROSCLEROSIS, CELL FATE, Pharmacy and pharmacology

 - Disciplines:Cardiac and vascular medicine, Drug discovery and development, Pharmacology, Pharmacotherapy

 - Research techniques:Molecular biology, cell culture, histology and immunohistochemistry, detection of cell death

 - Users of research expertise:Academic researchers and pharmaceutical companies working in the field of vascular biology and cell death